Bahrain Guide: How are records maintained for VAT?

 Taxable persons in Bahrain must keep their documents and records in good condition and free from any damage.
 The documents may be kept electronically, subject to the following conditions:

 - They can be easily accessed from the computer system when requested by the NBR.

 - The hard copies of the documentation that support these books and records are available.

 - The computer system has sufficient security to ensure the documents cannot be tampered with or manipulated.

 How long records should be kept?

-- A taxable person must maintain the relevant records for five years (15 years in the case of real estate) after the end of the tax period or when the adjustment period ends (for capital assets).
+- A taxable person in Bahrain must maintain the relevant records for five years (15 years in the case of real estate) after the end of the tax period or when the adjustment period ends (for capital assets).

 - The NBR may notify the taxable person to retain these records for an extended period, without this additional period exceeding five years.